 The National Union of Women's Suffrage Societies became the National Union of Societies for Equal Citizenship (NUSEC) in March 1919.
 Eleanor Rathbone succeeded Millicent Fawcett as president of the new body.
-Later that year Rathbone persuaded the organization to accept a six point reform programme.
-(1) Equal pay for equal work, involving an open field for women in industry and the professions.
-(2) An equal standard of sex morals as between men and women, involving a reform of the existing divorce law which condoned adultery by the husband, as well as reform of the laws dealing with solicitation and prostitution.
-(3) The introduction of legislation to provide pensions for civilian widows with dependent children.
-(4) The equalization of the franchise and the return to Parliament of women candidates pledged to the equality programme.
-(5) The legal recognition of mothers as equal guardians with fathers of their children.
-(6) The opening of the legal profession and the magistracy to women.
+Later that year Rathbone persuaded the organization to accept a six point reform programme. (i) Equal pay for equal work, involving an open field for women in industry and the professions. (ii) An equal standard of sex morals as between men and women, involving a reform of the existing divorce law which condoned adultery by the husband, as well as reform of the laws dealing with solicitation and prostitution. (iii) The introduction of legislation to provide pensions for civilian widows with dependent children. (iv) The equalization of the franchise and the return to Parliament of women candidates pledged to the equality programme. (v) The legal recognition of mothers as equal guardians with fathers of their children. (vi) The opening of the legal profession and the magistracy to women.
+(1)

-Millicent Fawcett, the leader of the NUWSS during the campaign for the vote, was still alive and had the pleasure of attending Parliament to see the vote take place.
+Some veterans of the campaign such as Millicent Fawcett, the leader of the NUWSS, was still alive and had the pleasure of attending Parliament to see the vote take place.
 That night she wrote in her diary: "It is almost exactly 61 years ago since I heard John Stuart Mill introduce his suffrage amendment to the Reform Bill on May 20th, 1867.
 So I have had extraordinary good luck in having seen the struggle from the beginning."
+(12)

 After the passing of the 1928 Equal Franchise Act the National Union of Societies for Equal Citizenship was disbanded.